karan/Projects/README.md

 ===============================

-**Note**: If you fork this repo to solve these projects in any language of your choice, please remove all my code, and start from scratch; you'll benefit a lot.
-Do ***not*** send pull requests.
+**Note**: If you fork this repo to solve these projects in any language of your choice, I suggest you remove all my code, and start from scratch; you'll benefit a lot.
+In any case, **do not send pull requests for replacing my code**.
+This is my space to store my code.
+That said, if you have suggestions for adding or removing problems, feel free to [open an issue](https://github.com/thekarangoel/Projects/issues/new).

-Some details:
+Some details about this repo:

 * I will use Python to solve these.
 Why?
 Because I want to learn the language quickly.
 * I have no interest in making games, so I'm excluding those from the list below.
 * I'm not interested in networking, so I *might* skip all (or some) of them.
 * The projects will not be made in the order posted.
 * I may not be able to complete all of them.
 * My method of solving them may not be the best.
+If you do not like my algorithm(s), please add a comment for the file/commit or open an issue, and I'll try to improve.

 I will link to each project that I complete.
 Some will be in this same repo, some bigger ones will have dedicated repos.